 A health insurance provider lacked an integrated view of demand and capacity and found it difficult to prioritize and communicate pipeline demand without restraining resources.
-The company wanted to improve the management of work, resources, investment planning, and reporting.
+The company wanted to improve the resource management, work management, investment planning, and reporting.

 Governance was important, as was being able to forecast demand and capacity for accurate investment planning.
 With a half dozen internal delivery partners, the firm needed to look at how to best broaden its view to understand supply, demand, capacity, and systems.

-The company deployed a resource management solution to balance demand from multiple sources and assign work to resources to ensure that the most valuable projects are completed.
+The company deployed resource management software to balance demand from multiple sources and assign work to resources to ensure that they can complete the most valuable projects.

-With the solution, the company can make the best use of its resources and focus on projects that align best to its strategic plan.
-The insurance firm is also focused on optimizing resource capacity, so the right mix of work is being tackled at the right time.
+With the solution, the company can make the best use of its resources and focus on projects that align best with its strategic plan.
+The insurance firm now focuses on optimizing resource capacity, ensuring resources are tackling the right mix of work at the right time.

 Previously, the company struggled with data in various spreadsheets.
-Managing resources was nearly impossible in static documentation that was always seemingly out-of-date or incorrect.
-Using integrated investment and capacity planning capabilities, it can now ensure staffing is done strategically to maximize value and productivity.
-Staffing and resources are now distributed based on project prioritization.
+Resource management was nearly impossible in static documentation that was always seemingly out-of-date or incorrect.
+Using integrated investment and capacity planning capabilities, the company is confident that it can strategically staff teams to maximize value and productivity.
+It is distributing staff and resources based on project prioritization.

 Granular reports give resource managers actual and forecast detail by portfolio and project and staffed / unstaffed work information so that they can identify resource gaps.
 Status detail at every level provides managers with the data they need to ensure capacity can meet demand now and 18 months in the future.

-- Resources are optimized by focusing staff on efficiency and value
+- Optimized resources by focusing staff on efficiency and value

-- Work is prioritized and aligned to roadmaps for better visibility
+- Prioritized work that aligns to roadmaps for better visibility

-- Plans can be integrated to measure capacity and demand
+- Integrated plans to measure capacity and demand